Pupat3l/La_crime_Data/README.md

 ![Visualization 5](https://github.com/Pupat3l/La_crime_Data/blob/main/Tableau/Dashboard.png)
 - The Dashboard is an interactive visualization that shows real-time updates of all 4 visualization from above.
 There is also a filer in place for Status and Venue which helps visualize trends on different combinations of statuses and venues.

+## Future consideration
+- Use AWS lambda to periodically call my scripts and merge the data during loading process.

 ## Tools

 - Data Storage: AWS S3